SolsticeLeaf/MineCore/README.md

 ## Installation

-In order for MineCore to work, it must be placed in the **plugins' folder**.
+In order for MineCore to work, it must be placed in the **plugins folder**.

 ### Maven